-During the year, the Plan's rate of return, net of fees, was -2.7% compared to the investment policy benchmark ("Benchmark") return of -1.3% and the FTSE Canada Short-Term Government Bond Index return of -3.8% ("Broad-based Index").
+During the year, the Plan's rate of return, net of fees, was 2.2% compared to the investment policy benchmark ("Benchmark") return of 3.1% and the FTSE Canada Short-Term Government Bond Index return of 1.7% ("Broad-based Index").
 The Plan's return is after the deduction of fees and expenses of 0.6%, while the Benchmark and Broad-based Index returns do not include any costs of investing such as fees, expenses and commissions.

-In comparison to the Benchmark, the Plan's rate of return, before fees and expenses, underperformed the Benchmark over the one-year period.
-Underperformance was largely due to the Plan holding a lower allocation of Canadian Treasury Bills as compared with the benchmark throughout a period in which short-term bond performance was negative.
+In comparison to the Benchmark, the Plan's rate of return, before fees and expenses, moderately underperformed the

+Benchmark over the the one-year period.
+Underperformance was largely due to the Plan holding a higher allocation of short-term government bonds in comparison with the benchmark, as Canadian Treasury Bills outperformed over the period.